Kia Sorento: Safety

+Euro NCAP

+IIHS

-The 2003 Sorento received Poor to Average ratings from the Insurance Institute for Highway Safety (IIHS).
+The 2002 Sorento received Poor to Average ratings from the Insurance Institute for Highway Safety (IIHS).
 The 2007 facelifted version had improved safety ratings for moderate overlap front crashes and head restraints & seats, but retained its Poor side impact rating.

+ANCAP

 Second generation (XM; 2009)

 A redesigned Sorento (codename XM) was launched in South Korea in April 2009.
 The second generation was Kia's first model to be manufactured in the United States, in Kia's new US$1 billion West Point, Georgia, factory (which also builds the sister vehicle to the Sorento, the Hyundai Santa Fe).
 The second generation used Kia's corporate Tiger Nose grille, and was the first Kia vehicle to offer Kia UVO.
 The vice president of marketing for Kia Motors America said that Kia initially considered changing the name due to the radical change in the Sorento's body style.

 The second-generation Sorento introduced Kia's new design language, and introduced new features and technology that would later become available on other Kia models.

 The four-cylinder model returned to the lineup for North American models after being absent between 2007 and 2010.
 The engine was transverse, and the suspension all-independent.
 The change in body construction as well as the loss of a low-ratio transfer case made the Sorento 475 pounds less than the old one model for model, to gain in performance and economy.